 Tour operators who specialize in group tours may need to start changing their business. to operate safely and successfully in this new world.
 One possibility could be to shift completely from group travel.
 Travel agencies may have to change their business model and only offer group travel to those people who already know and trust each other.

-According to some experts, we\’re going to see the detoxification of travel restrictions for Travellers in the post-pandemic era.
+According to some experts, we’re going to see the detoxification of travel restrictions for travelers in the post-pandemic era.
 People will want to be in control of their own safety and health.
 Some experts believe that this will lead to a return of travel restrictions for Travellers, especially those with higher risks like HIV and the elderly.
 Expectedly, this will also make it harder for those who are at lower risk to get exemptions from these restrictions.

 In the future, we may see destination surfeit contributed to by how well that country or region manages the coronavirus.
 The safety measures that are put in place and how the original outbreak was managed.
 Yes, this will reassure tourists that they will be safe in the given nation or destination.
 This may also result in a lack of tourism at popular places, which will have an unfortunate impact on the businesses that rely on it.
 As a travel designer, it will be necessary to have numerous destinations that are prepared to offer their clients a free set of clothes if they emerge as some sort of virus.

-The decisions that are made and how they will affect the countries and regions affected by COVID-19 is going to be a crucial factor in the success or failure of any travel destination.
+The decisions that are made and how they will affect the countries and regions affected by COVID-19 is going to be crucial factor in the success or failure of any travel destination.
 Market leaders are going to be those that can offer the most relevant information to travelers in a timely manner.